 Taxpayer Information (continued)

 An approximation of gross income is enough to see if a taxpayer must file a return.
-Gross income is all the income the taxpayer received during the tax year in the form of money, goods, property, and services that are not exempt from tax.
+Gross income is all the income the taxpayer received during the tax year in the form of money, goods, property, and services that is not exempt from tax.
 It includes both earned and unearned income.

 To approximate gross income: